top of page

 52043114_960433407679117_216394481024158

-Cleveland Clinic Mobile Veterinary Service is a small mobile practice that comes directly to you and your furry ones.
-We are excited to take away the travel time and waiting room time that you and your cats and dogs would have to endure by making a trip to your normal Veterinary Hospital.
-We know how important your pet's health is to you, and we will provide quality preventative medicine as well as treat them, should they fall ill.
+Cleveland Clinic Mobile Veterinary Service is a small animal, ambulatory practice, that comes directly to you and your furry loved ones.
+We are excited to take away the travel time and unwanted waiting room time that you and your cats and dogs would have to endure, by making a trip to your normal veterinary clinic.
+We know how important your pet's health is to you, and we will provide quality preventative medicine, as well as treat them, should they fall ill.

 Home: About

-Dr. Cleveland started working at an animal hospital in NC, in 1995, while working towards her Bachelors degree at Methodist University.
-After completing her studies there, she went to Fayetteville State University to work on a Masters Degree and complete her pre-veterinary courses, while continuing to work as a veterinary technician.
-Dr. Cleveland then moved to Perth, Australia where she attended Murdoch University School of Veterinary and Biomedical Science, to complete her veterinary studies.
-After enjoying her time in Australia and traveling, she now resides in Martinsburg, WV with her husband and many furry animals.
+Dr. Cleveland started working at an animal hospital in NC, in 1995, while working towards her Bachelor's degree at Methodist University.
+After completing her degree, she attended Fayetteville State University to work on her Master's degree and complete her pre-veterinary studies, while continuing to work as a veterinary assistant.
+She then moved to Perth, Western Australia, where she attended Murdoch University School of Veterinary Medicine and Biomedical Science, to complete her veterinary degree.
+Dr. Cleveland moved back to WV in 2015 and resides in Martinsburg, where she continues to study.
+In 2025 she started studying at the CAETA Academy to become certified as a Peaceful Euthanasia Veterinarian.
+After finishing this, she went on to become Fear Free Certified as well, to ensure the best care for your pets.
+In 2026, she will start courses to become a Certified Animal Hospice Practitioner.

-Dr. Cleveland enjoys all aspects of veterinary medicine, but has a special interest in preventative medicine and gastrointestinal diseases.
+While Dr. Cleveland enjoys all aspects of Veterinary Medicine, she has special interests in preventative medicine, pain management and cognitive issues with senior cats and dogs, and gastrointestinal diseases.

-Dr. Cleveland is an avid sports fan, and in her free time, she enjoys cheering for the Washington Capitals,
+Dr. Cleveland is an avid sports fan.
+In her free time she enjoys cheering for the Mountaineers, Washington Capitals and the Washington Commanders.

 caseyprofilepic.jpg